scripterio-js/scripterio/README.md

 ## `Async/Await support`

 Also supports async/await approach.
-To use it just add `async` keyword before function callback inside `test` block:
+To use it, just add `async` keyword before the function callback inside the `test` block:

 ### `Example↓`